11

-How to make money – revenue models for job boards
+How to make money – job board revenue models

-I’ve been cataloging job boards for the past two years (for obvious reasons), and frankly, I’ve been surprised at how many sites rely on candidates for their primary revenue stream.
+I’ve been cataloging job board revenue models for the past two years (for obvious reasons), and frankly, I’ve been surprised at how many sites rely on candidates for their primary revenue stream.
 Making money, of course, is always a primary focus for job board operators; after all, job boards are businesses, and if businesses don’t turn a profit, they disappear.

-So inevitably, anyone entering the industry will ask: “How can you make money with a job board?”
+So inevitably, anyone entering the industry will ask: “Which job board revenue model should I use?”
 The answer is, well, both simple and complicated.
 But the bottom line is to solve your customer’s problems – right?:

 Simple: Job boards have two core audiences: employers and job seekers.
 So most job sites will focus on one of those two groups – and most will choose the employer.
 Why?
 The employer has the ability to pay and the need to fill.
 Yes, as noted above, some sites focus on job seekers – but for every 1 site that is a ‘candidate-pay’ site, there are 10 that are ‘employer-pay’.